bigbass1997/NotEnoughProduction/README.md

 There are also built in commands for generating the needed project files for IDEA and Eclipse: `gradlew idea` and `gradlew eclipse` respectively.
 Your IDE may also have the ability to import Gradle projects, so check that first.

 ### License
-This project/program is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International, except where other licenses are included.
+This project/program/sourcecode is licensed under the GNU General Public License v3, except where other licenses are included.

-A full copy of the project license can be viewed in "LICENSE.txt", and a summary plus additional links are provided in "LICENSE.md".

 ### Contributions
 Thank you to all those who will contribute or have contributed to this project already!
 Special thanks to Sampsa, as the recipe GUI formatting/styles were greatly inspired by their [Excel flowcharts](https://gtnh.miraheze.org/wiki/Sampsa's_Excellent_Flowcharts).